 Balkanabat has little to offer, but is perhaps a necessary stopping point on the way to Yangikala canyon and Dekhistan.
 With a real sense of adventure and the correct permits, you can explore the natural parks here: at Hazar Dag, Gasan-Kuli and Kaplankyr, you can find everything from bird and seal watching to desert hiking and mud volcanoes.

-Turkmenbashi is a rather pleasant port town from where you can take the ferry to Baku, and hosts empty tourist development at Awaza.
+Turkmenbashi is a rather pleasant port town from where you can take the ferry to Baku, and hosts the bizarre resort of Awaza.
 Dashoguz is the gateway to the historical site of Konye-Urgench, and to Khiva in Uzbekistan.

 East Turkmenistan Tourism